How ConsumerAffairs uses cookies

 Liberty offers three plans.
 We got quotes for a three-bedroom, two-bathroom home in Wilmington:

-• Total Home Guard: ($64.99): Covers all of the systems and appliances in the lower-tiered plans.
+• Total Home Guard ($64.99): Covers all the systems and appliances from the other two plans.

-• Optional add-ons: You can choose from over 30 additional add-ons with any Liberty plan.
-That's higher than most home warranty companies by a wide margin, and even includes things like pest control, power washing and window cleaning.
+You can choose from more than 30 add-ons with any Liberty plan, more than most home warranty companies offer.
+The options include extras like pest control, power washing and window cleaning.

-• Discounts: If you pay for a full year of coverage upfront, you'll get two months free.
+Pay for a full year upfront, and you get two months free.

 American Home Shield